jimmmyss/GSoC-2025/dataset/scrape/README.md

 ## Proccesing pipeline

-1. open input `.parquet` → figure out which column is the domain.
+1. Open input `.parquet` → figure out which column is the domain.
-2. if a matching `*_metadata.parquet` already exists.
+2. If a matching `*_metadata.parquet` already exists.
-   * count its rows → know how many full 10k blocks are done.
+   * Count its rows → know how many full 10k blocks are done.
-   * throw away the remainder of the last half-written block.
+   * Throw away the remainder of the last half-written block.
-   * seek the input to the first un-finished row.
+   * Seek the input to the first un-finished row.
-3. crunch the next 10k domains in parallel.
+3. Crunch the next 10k domains in parallel.
-4. append the new rows to the in-memory table & overwrite the metadata file.
+4. Append the new rows to the in-memory table & overwrite the metadata file.
-5. wipe caches / sockets / stats, run a quick GC → keep memory flat.
+5. Wipe caches / sockets / stats, run a quick GC → keep memory flat.
-6. repeat until the input is exhausted → print a tidy success summary.
+6. Repeat until the input is exhausted → print a tidy success summary.

 ## How to run scraper